oneeve8/kobble-data/content/videonarrativehowto.md

 For an image, simply use an exclamation point before a set of brackets containing an image name that you designate, followed by parenthesis containing the image link.

-For a video, simply use an @ at symbol before a set of brackets containing the video name that you desig, followed by parenthesis containing the video embed link.
+For a video, simply use an @ at symbol before a set of brackets containing the video name that you designate, followed by parenthesis containing the video embed link.
 Make sure you are using the embed link.

+Now that we have gathered quite a bit o

 Folder
 Link